TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Reasoning

 Even though I think the intensions of Apple / Pixar are great with the open source [USD pipeline](https://github.com/PixarAnimationStudios/USD) I think we as an industry should be relying more on truly open formats that are not controlled by a single entity.
-Installing `USD` is cumbersoms, requires a lot of disk space and completely overkill in most situations (if your goal is to convert some 3D models to USDZ and show them using `AR Quick Look Gallery`).
+Installing `USD` is cumbersome, requires a lot of disk space and is completely overkill for most situations (if your goal is to convert some 3D models to USDZ and show them using `AR Quick Look Gallery`).

 In order to shift the problem away from using the [USD pipeline](https://github.com/PixarAnimationStudios/USD) solution offered by Pixar I think it would be wise to try and manipulate the intermediary readeable `USDA` format.
 Unfortunately there are very little examples available of the `USDA`.
 If we would be able to construct this intermediary format reliably we could focus on creating a tool that takes a `glTF` file and constructs the necessary file structure.